bucs110SPRING23/portfolio-ewiesen1/ch06/midterm/README.md

 Only used references from class.

 ## MISCELLANEOUS COMMENTS
 I tried my best to make my code as dry as possible.
 Ideally, I would have included the entire drawing of my t-shirt (listed below) in a for loop.
 However, I had a lot of trouble encapsulating all parts of the drawing in a for loop because of the multiple distances and angles being used.
-So, I put as much of it as I could figure out in the for loop and the rest is not.
+So, I put as much of it as I could figure out in the for loop and the rest is left out.
 Middle section was put into a for loop.

     #turtle1.forward(width/2)